UI5Lab/UI5Lab-central/docs/de-de/how_to/contribute_ui5lab.md

 #### Contribute to UI5Lab Infrastructure

-In this repository we would like to provide infrastructure for discovering and showcasing a compendium of all individual UI5Lab projects.
+In this repository we provide infrastructure for discovering and showcasing a compendium of all individual UI5Lab projects.
 The idea is to easily find documentation and samples for all the projects and to have them listed in a central place

   * A build infrastructure could retrieve the content based on metadata on a regular basis and list it here in a central sample browser
   * The tools to load and display many different custom artifacts from individual code packages are not existing yet for this project.
 This is where our next steps will happen together.
-  * A public homepage showcasing and featuring all projects that are made available for UI5Lab is work in progress, we have registered the domains ui5lab.io and ui5lab.com
+  * A public homepage showcasing and featuring all projects that are made available for UI5Lab is work in progress, we have registered the domains [ui5lab.io](https://ui5lab.io) and [ui5lab.com](https://ui5lab.com)
   * Feel free to contribute to all of the example projects under this organisation to make them more robust and flexible.
   * Templates to kick-start library and app development could be added as new repositories under this organisation